jaburke166/deepgpet/README.md

 2. You will need a local installation of python to run DeepGPET.
 We recommend a lightweight package management system such as Miniconda.
 Follow the instructions [here](https://docs.anaconda.com/free/miniconda/miniconda-install/) to download Miniconda for your desired operating system.

-3. After downloading, navigate and open the Anaconda Prompt, and copy each line found in `install.txt` to create your own environment in Miniconda and download necessary packages.
+3. After downloading, navigate and open the Anaconda Prompt, and individually copy and run each line found in `install.txt` to create your own environment in Miniconda and download necessary packages.
-    - Note if you have a GPU running locally to use DeepGPET, line 2 in `install.txt` should be `pip3 install torch torchvision --index-url https://download.pytorch.org/whl/cu121`
+    - Note if you have a GPU running locally to use DeepGPET, line 2 in `install/install.txt` should be `pip3 install torch torchvision --index-url https://download.pytorch.org/whl/cu121`

-4. Copy the `conda.pth` file into your python environments `site-packages` directory, commonly found at `path\to\miniconda3\envs\choroid-analysis\Lib\site-packages`
+4. (Optional) Copy the file `conda.pth` in `install/` file into your python environments `site-packages` directory, commonly found at `path\to\miniconda3\envs\choroid-analysis\Lib\site-packages`
     - Change the file paths in `conda.pth` the absolute file paths that link to the DeepGPET Github repository.
     - This means your conda environment `choroid-analysis` now has access to the files in the DeepGPET.
-    - Importantly, you can now use `import choves, choseg` in any notebook or python script which uses this conda environment.
+    - Importantly, you can now use `import choseg` in any notebook or python script which uses this conda environment.

 6. Activate your new environment using `conda activate choroid-analysis` on an Anaconda Prompt terminal.